mapninja/Earthsys144/week01/01_TURN_IN_create_an_aoi_with_geojson_io.md

 ### Step 3: Check the Size

-After drawing, look at the raw GeoJSON in the JSON panel on the left.
+After drawing, look at the raw GeoJSON in the JSON panel on the right.
 You will see a `FeatureCollection` containing one `Feature` with a `Polygon` geometry.
 The four coordinate pairs define the corners of your rectangle in `[longitude, latitude]` order.

 This is the minimum size your final AOI must be.
 A rectangle covering the full Stanford campus is roughly **3–4 km east-west by 5–6 km north-south**.